Nevada Northern Railway Museum: In popular culture

-In 1987, Number 40 appeared in the Made-For-Television movie: Once Upon A Texas Train starring country singer Willie Nelson which was broadcast on the CBS TV network in early January of 1988, Albeit in the opening & closing credits.
+In 1987, Number 40 appeared in the Made-For-Television movie: Once Upon A Texas Train starring country singer Willie Nelson which was broadcast on the CBS TV network in early January 1988, Albeit in the opening & closing credits.
 Over the Years, some of the equipment at the museum was shown in several episodes of the History Channel's Reality Show: American Restoration.

 In 2019, the railroad's shop cat "Dirt" went viral after photos of him were posted online by professional photographer Steve Crise.
 Born in 2008, the cat has been named the railroad's mascot.
 Dirt died on January 10, 2023.
 The museum announced the cat's death publicly the following day along with plans to place two bronze statues of Dirt on site, with one near the cat's grave site, and one in the machine shop where the cat lived.